Christochi/ansible-mariadb-playbook/README.md

 # ansible-mariadb-playbook

-ansible playbook for installation of mariadb database in EC2 instance
+ansible playbook for installation and configuration of mariadb database in EC2 instance